celvinren/flutter_code_test/README.md

 # What is important to us?

-We look for evidence of Domain Driven Design (DDD).
+We look for evidence of Domain Driven Design (DDD), clean code, layered software design.
 As an example see https://www.youtube.com/watch?v=uwJRrJ2Hwqg

 # What technologies can I use?

-This depends on whether you are applying for a full-stack Java developer or mobile app developer position.
+This depends on whether you are applying for a front-end JavaScript developer, full-stack Java developer or mobile app developer position.

+## Front-End JavaScript Developer

+If you are applying for a front-end Javascript developer position then please develop your solution using:

+* VueJS, AngularJS or React preferably using Typescript
+* npm

+Please use the opportunity to not only solve the problem which can involve simply reading the input file from inside the browser, but also show off your styling, CSS skills.
+No need to build a UI that accepts a file uploaded from a computer's local filesystem.
+Can you visually show the problem's answer on the screen with a little creative flair - attractive aesthetics?
+Inspiration perhaps at https://www.awwwards.com/websites/clean/

 ## Full-Stack Java Developer